 Cross-Platform Model Formats

-The GGUF (Georgi Gerganov Universal Format) has emerged as the standard for quantized models.
+The GGUF (GPT-Generated Unified Format, named in the official ggml-org spec, though widely credited to creator Georgi Gerganov) has emerged as the standard for quantized models.
 This format, along with ONNX (Open Neural Network Exchange), enables models trained in any framework to run on mobile hardware.
 The ONNX ecosystem, supported by major tech companies including Microsoft, Amazon, and Meta, provides an open-source format for both deep learning and traditional machine learning models.

 Why Does On-Device AI Matter?